Mitoxantrone is a type of chemotherapy. You pronounce mitoxantrone as my-toe-zane-trone.

 - breast cancer that has spread

 - prostate cancer

-How mitoxantrone works
+How does mitoxantrone work?

 Mitoxantrone works by stopping cancer cells growing and reproducing.

-How you have mitoxantrone
+How do you have mitoxantrone?

 You have mitoxantrone as a drip into your bloodstream (intravenous).
 It is a dark blue liquid.